-Presentation of Credentials (Ghana, Georgia, Austria, Botswana)
+Presentation of Letters of Credence (Ghana, Georgia, Austria, Botswana)

 Rideau Hall, Thursday, November 8, 2012